sa1Lx/Intro-to-ML-and-NLP/Python Modules/numpy.md

 - `|` → Logical OR
 - `~` → Logical NOT

-Applying logical operations to arrays returns a boolean array indicating the result of the operation for each element.
+Note: Applying logical operations to arrays returns a boolean array indicating the result of the operation for each element.

 # Broadcasting